Debt Camel

 Some points to think about:

-• if you are offered a refund on only a few loans, don’t accept if you think you paid a lot more than that in interest.
-Some lenders offer a few hundred pounds to people who get ten or twenty times as much from the Ombudsman.
+• if you are offered a refund on only a few loans, don’t accept it if you think the lender should have realised a lot of the other loans were unaffordable;

-• an offer to write off your current balance may sound good … but it may be very poor if you should get a refund as well, see Refunds when you have a balance owing for details.
+• an offer to write off your current balance may sound convenient … but it may be very poor if you should get a refund as well;

 • if getting defaults or late payments removed from your credit record is important to you, are you happy with what the lender is proposing to do?
 Don’t assume your credit record will be cleared if the lender didn’t mention this.